MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 - Who shall benefit from Power Platform?

-_Citizen Developers, Code first Developers, Admin teams, or all of them?_
+--> Citizen Developers, Code first Developers, Admin teams, or all of them?

 - What is the intended scope of Power Platform?

-_Do we want to tackle personal productivity solutions or are we looking to retire legacy tools and processes?_
+--> Do we want to tackle personal productivity solutions or are we looking to retire legacy tools and processes?
-_Are we looking into mission critical, organization-wide solutions?_
+--> Are we looking into mission critical, organization-wide solutions?

 - Do we want to buy one low-code app or do we want to invest in a platform to support a long term goal?